-In the body, lauric acid is converted into a highly beneficial compoud called monolaurin, which has been shown to destroy a wide variety of disease-causing organisms, such as Cytomegalovirus, herpes simplex 1, measles, Staphylococcus aureus, Helicobacteri pylory, Candida albicans and many more.
+In the body, lauric acid is converted into a highly beneficial compound called monolaurin, which has been shown to destroy a wide variety of disease-causing organisms, such as Cytomegalovirus, herpes simplex 1, measles, Staphylococcus aureus, Helicobacteri pylori, Candida albicans and many more.

 The antiviral properties of the medium-chain fatty acids abundant in coconut have been found to be so potent that they are now being investigated as a treatment for AIDS patients.

 (195 calories, 19.2g fat)